mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

 Here we create `wrappedQueue` of type `F[Queue[F, WebSocketFrame]]` that's unbounded.
 Next, we `flatMap` and pass the `actualQueue` to the `send` and `receive` handles.

-As a result, the receive handle can offer each `WebSocketFrame` received from the client to `Queue` while the `send` handle retrieves from the `Queue` by calling `Stream.fromQueueUnterminated(actualQueue)`.
+As a result, the receive handle can offer each `WebSocketFrame` received from the client to `Queue` while the `send` handle retrieves frames from the `Queue` by calling `Stream.fromQueueUnterminated(actualQueue)`.

 We'll need to bind `F` to `Concurrent` for the `Queue` to work as well as import `cats.syntax.all.*` to `flatMap` on it.